hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 * genomebrowser-uploads
 * domain-users

-The user-and-group model means that for each file every user on the system falls into one of three categories:
+The user-and-group model means that for each file **every user on the system falls into one of three categories**:

 * the owner of the file
 * a member of the group the file belongs to